SantiagoGuiral/CICflowmeter-goose/README.md

-# Python CICFlowMeter
+# Python CICFlowMeter + GOOSE

-> This project is cloned from [Python Wrapper CICflowmeter](https://gitlab.com/hieulw/cicflowmeter) and customized to fit my need.
-Therefore, it is not maintained actively.
-If there are any problems, please create an issue or a pull request.
+> This project is cloned from [Python Wrapper CICflowmeter](https://github.com/datthinh1801/cicflowmeter) and customized to capture GOOSE packets from the IEC61850 Standard.

 ### Installation